sendgrid/docs/content/docs/ui/account-and-settings/billing.md

 #### Limits:

-* 200,000+ emails/month depending on the plan you purchase.
+* 50,000 – 1 million+ emails/month depending on the plan you purchase.
 Emails sent via Single Sends or Automation count towards your allotment.
-* 1 million+ contacts
+* 200,000+ contacts

 If you exceed your plan allotment of contacts or overages you will be charged a [small amount]({{root_url}}/ui/account-and-settings/billing/#limits-and-overage-rates) per email sent and per contact stored above the limits of your current Marketing package.
 Any overage charges will appear on the invoice of the month _after_ any over-limit sending and contact storage occurs.